 Making a Difference – The Teacher-Mentor, the Kids and the MAD Project (a novel).

 Robin retired in 2017 and renamed Youth Empowerment Seminars (YES!), Mentoring Matters.
-He currently resides in Australia, working on developing mentoring resources and programs to encourage young people to become the best they can be.
+He currently resides in New Zealand, working on developing mentoring resources and programs to encourage young people to become the best they can be.

 For more information, check out the YES!
 Website: http://www.yess.co.nz or his Facebook page: https://www.facebook.com/robin.coxmentor communicate with him on LinkedIn https://www.linkedin.com/in/robin-cox-adolescent-mentoring-mentor-trainer-and-education-9a7a2128/ or follow him on Twitter @million2016coxy.